ikawaha/kagome/README.md

 ---

 The system dictionary UniDic is too large to upload to Google App Engine.
-For Google App Engine, please use [kagome.ipadic](https://github.com/ikawaha/kagome.ipadic) which is small dictionary version of kagome.
+For Google App Engine, please use [kagome.ipadic](https://github.com/ikawaha/kagome.ipadic) which is a small dictionary version of kagome.

 see details: https://github.com/ikawaha/kagome/issues/86